 Stock Comparison

 In this section, I will analyze the stock price movements and trading dynamics of STMicroelectronics N.V.
-(STM) and Microchip Technology Incorporated (MCHP) over the past year, highlighting key fluctuations and trends that may influence investment decisions.
+(STM) and Microchip Technology Incorporated (MCHP) over the past year, highlighting key trends and changes.

 Trend Analysis